niujiaojiao/ZhengHuLab/content/event/zhaolian-talk1/index.md

 ---
-title: Hu lab kicks off at SIAT Chinese Academy of Sciences, Hooray!!
+title: Zhaolian gave a talk on cancer lineage tracing at the annual meeting of Center for Quantitative Synthetic Biology.
 subtitle:

 # Summary for listings and search engines